hydro-project/hydroflow/hydroflow/examples/kvs/README.md

 Simple single-node key-value store example based on a join of PUTs and GETs.

-Current semantics are purely monotone:
+Current semantics are:
  - PUTs are appended: we remember them all forever
- - GETs are also remembered forever, akin to SUBSCRIBE: once a client issues a GET for key k they will receive a response on the current values of key k (if non-empty) and every future PUT for key k.
+ - GETs are only remembered for the current tick, which may not be monotone depending on how they are consumed.
- - GETs for empty keys get no acknowledgement, but will receive responses when a subsequent PUT arrives for that key
+ - GETs for empty keys get no acknowledgement.

  Clients accept commands on stdin.
 Command syntax is as follows:
  - `PUT <key>, <value>`
  - `GET <key>`
  Commands are case-insensitive.
 All keys and values are treated as `String`s.

+## Running the example

 To run the example, open 2 terminals.